-Tier 3- Support Provided by Advisor, Administrator, and Teacher
+Tier 3- Support Provided by Advisor, Administrator, and Teacher through a Back on Track Plan

 This plan is meant to ensure all methods for helping to re-engage the student in school have been tried.
 The administrator may determine whether or not Highpoint Virtual Academy of Michigan is in the student's best academic interest.
 The teacher may brainstorm further ways in which to re-engage the student.